Medical Fertility Treatments

 Clomid® is an orally active agent taken in pill form.
 It stimulates the brain to increase levels of pituitary hormones, which in turn mildly stimulate the ovaries to recruit and ovulate follicles.
 Clomid® treatment usually begins at the start of the menstrual cycle, with the patient taking five days of pills.
 With Clomid® use by appropriate patients, approximately 70 percent ovulate and up to 40 percent may conceive within the first four cycles.
 The patient should ideally undergo no more than four failed Clomid® cycles before proceeding with an alternative agent.

 Gonadotropins are medications that mimic the hormones normally secreted by the pituitary gland.
 Gonadotropins are administered by injection.
 Because gonadotropins have the potential for greater stimulation in the patient, the ovarian response is monitored closely to determine the degree of stimulation, the size of the developing follicles, and the best time to stimulate ovulation.
-Gonadotropins can be used in conjunction with intrauterine insemination (IUI), or as part of the in vitro fertilization (IVF) procedure at our Los Angeles infertility region facilities.
+Gonadotropins can be used in conjunction with intrauterine insemination (IUI), or as part of the in vitro fertilization (IVF) procedure at our infertility facilities.

 Cycle Monitoring and Stimulation